Beautiful Freakshow: Singles

 "Bush Party" was released as the album's lead single on July 29, 2016.
 An accompanying music video premiered August 8, 2016.
 The song entered the Billboard Canada Country chart at number 39 and has since reached a peak position of 6.

 "Time" was released to digital retailers on September 9, 2016 as the first promotional single.
 It debuted at number 37 on the Canadian Digital Songs component chart.
 It was later serviced to Canadian radio on November 18, 2016 as the second official single.

 The title track, "Beautiful Freakshow", was released October 7, 2016 as the record's second promotional single.
 It features a rap from co-writer Shevy Price.
 It was later issued to Canadian country radio April 12, 2017 as the third official single.

 Promotion

-Brody is scheduled to go on tour in support of the album in the spring of 2017.
-The Beautiful Freakshow Tour will commence on April 25, 2017 in Hamilton, Ontario, with dates announced through June 3, 2017 (as of November 2016).
-High Valley will accompany Brody on seven dates in Ontario, while Madeline Merlo will accompany the tour for the dates in the prairie provinces; the James Barker Band will serve as an opening act on all tour dates.
+Brody went on tour in support of the album in the spring of 2017.
+The Beautiful Freakshow Tour commenced on April 25, 2017 in Hamilton, Ontario, with dates through June 3, 2017.
+High Valley accompanied Brody on seven dates in Ontario, while Madeline Merlo accompanied the tour for the dates in the prairie provinces; the James Barker Band served as an opening act on all tour dates.